 Learn more about associated entities by watching this pre-recorded webinar.

 An associated entity must register with the Tasmanian Electoral Commission before it can accept or make political donations, and before it can incur or reimburse electoral expenditure in relation to an election.
-To register, use the Application to register an associated entity form.
+To register, use the TEC Disclosures registration page.

 The Register of Associated Entities is kept continuously.
 Unless the entity advises the Commission to cancel their registration, they’ll remain registered and do not need to re-register for every election or by-election.

 Associated entities must notify the Commission within 30 days of any of their registered details changing – for example, moving to a new address.
-To update the Register, use the Change of registration details form.
+Associated entities can update their details on the Register of Associated Entities via their TEC Disclosures portal.

 If you’re incurring electoral expenditure or making or receiving political donations for a Tasmanian parliamentary election, but you’re not an associated entity, you may be a third-party campaigner or a political donor.